 The goals of the Center for Ethics and Leadership are:

-Consultations related to ethics and leadership are available upon request to university administrators, faculty, students and staff.
+Consultations related to ethics and leadership are available upon request to university administrators, faculty, students, staff and members of the broader community off campus.

 For a list of publications from The Most Reverend John McCarthy Lecture Series, as well as publications related to ethics and leadership, click here.

-The following faculty constitute the Center for Ethics and Leadership's Ethics Advisory Board.
-This group of diverse faculty from across the university community advise the Director of the Center on new initiatives and ongoing programming.
+The Center for Ethics and Leadership's Ethics Advisory Board advise the Director of the Center on new initiatives and ongoing programming.

 The Holy Cross and Catholic heritage at St. Edward’s is a living tradition that seeks to inform and transform the lives of students.
 This living tradition provides a history and framework for the Center for Ethics and Leadership in its efforts to develop the intellectual, social, and spiritual lives of students, faculty, staff, and the community.